ish-gupta/ml-robot/training/README.md

 More information about the DAVE2 architecture can be found here: [Nvidia's DAVE-2 system](https://arxiv.org/pdf/1604.07316v1.pdf)

 # Training a DAVE2 model
 This portion of the code assumes that you have collected/augmented your data.
 You should have a directory that is for your datasets.
 Ours was named ``/datasets``.
 You can have as many datasets as you wish in this folder.
 The DatasetGenerator.py file should read and combine all of the datasets.
 Our overall dataset is split into a training set and a validation/test set, with 80% of the data being in the training set.
-This helped see when our model was overfitting and when extra epochs were not helping the model anymore.
+This helped us see when our model was overfitting and when extra epochs were not helping the model anymore.
 Originally we were using the robustification part of the DatasetGenerator.py, but we stopped using that because that would modify images in place, and in most cases, we wanted to increase the number of images, rather than just changing them.
 This led to us creating these augmentation files.

 To summarize the steps to train your own DAVE2 Model:
 1. Have data in a /datasets directory